Bridgetek/python-bt82x-dev/README.md

 | MPSSE7 | CN2-10 | PD# - Powerdown signal |
 | N/A    | CN2-7  | Signal GND for SPI |

-## FT4222H
+## FT4222H Interface

-The FT4222 device is supported using the [ft4222](https://msrelectronics.gitlab.io/python-ft4222/index.html) module for python and the [libFT4222](https://ftdichip.com/software-examples/ft4222h-software-examples/) library.
+The FT4222 device is supported using the [python-ft4222](https://msrelectronics.gitlab.io/python-ft4222/index.html) module for python and the [libFT4222](https://ftdichip.com/software-examples/ft4222h-software-examples/) library from FTDI.

-The connector code supports for FT4222H devices from FTDI.
+The connector `ft4222module` supports for FT4222H devices from FTDI.

-## Software Setup
+### Software Setup

 All platforms will require a working up-to-date installation of __python 3.13.x__ or later.
-These instructions assume the use of __pip__ to install required packages.
+These instructions assume the use of __pip__ to install required python-ft4222 package.

 ```
 pip install ft4222